What are hearing aids?

 Wearing a hearing aid

-Once the hearing aids have been fitted for the ears, your child should begin to gradually wear the hearing aid.
+Once the hearing aids have been fitted for the ears, the individual should begin to gradually wear the hearing aid.
 Because hearing aids do not restore normal hearing, it may take time to get used to the different sounds transmitted by the device.
-The American Academy of Otolaryngology recommends the following when beginning to wear hearing aids:
+The American Academy of Otolaryngology-Head and Neck Surgery recommends the following when beginning to wear hearing aids:

-Be patient and give your child time to get used to the hearing aid and the sound it produces.
+Be patient and give yourself time to get used to the hearing aid and the sound it produces.

 Start in quiet surroundings and gradually build up to noisier environments.

-Experiment where and when the hearing aid works best for your child.
+Experiment where and when the hearing aid works best for you.

-Keep a record of any questions and concerns you have, and bring those to your child's follow-up exam.
+Keep a record of any questions and concerns you have, and bring those to your follow-up examination.

 Taking care of hearing aids

 Hearing aids need to be kept dry.
 Methods for cleaning hearing aids vary depending on the style and shape.
-Other tips for taking care of hearing aids include the following:
+Other tips for taking care of hearing aids include:

-Batteries should be replaced on a regular basis, usually every 1 to 2 weeks.
+Batteries should be replaced on a regular basis.

 Avoid the use of hairspray and other hair products when the hearing aid is in place.